-So at the very least Jesus was implying that it was appropriate to distinguish between Jew and Gentile, at least in his day.
+So at the very least, Jesus was implying that it was appropriate to distinguish between Jew and Gentile, at least in his day.
 And, it would seem, between believer and unbeliever today.
-I don’t think this is really a matter of passing judgement on another person though.
+I don’t think this is really a matter of passing judgment on another person, though.
 It would seem to be more a matter of recognizing who they are.

 And the reason for this has to do with what I give to them.
 It is quite appropriate to share the gospel with unbelievers.
 We should do that.
 But the deep truths of our faith are only nonsense to them.
 And they will only argue with you about them or ridicule you for the things they do not understand.